Faizan2005/Weather-Forecast/README.md

 ## How I completed the project (my thought process and issues faced during the journey):

 • Initially I searched about "Data Scraping" and how does a weather software works.
 There were various other terms I wasn't familiar about like API, JSON, Parsing and many other.
 So, the first step was to know about these, watched various youtube videos, visited various websites.
-I planned to do it in Ubuntu (Linux).
+I planned to do it in Ubuntu (Linux) OS and code in C++ language.
+I'm somewhat familiar with C++ and still learning it, so decided to go with C++.

 • I got familiar about how this weather software will work, wrote down a brief process about the execution of the code, about how HTTP request will be sent, what will be the role of API and how parsing will be done.
-Then I finalized that I will be using API to make this software.
+After searching, I decided to use cURL library of C++ to send HTTP Request as it was being most commonly used in C++ and the implementation steps were said to be simple.
+For parsing the recieved JSON data I decided to use RapidJSON library of C++, the reason of using RapidJSON was that it could extract JSON data as well as display readable data to users, it could also handle large amount of data, I also found the syntax of the commands to be fairly easy to memorise and use.
+Then I finalized that I will be using API to make this software, it just required sending HTTP request via url and parsing it.
 I planned to do it in 3 phases.
  1. writing the entire code and only using name of location as user input.
  2. also including coordinates as user input to run the code
  3. finally doing error handling in the code, like if user provides wrong location or coordinates, an error message will be shown and